Preparatoria Federal

 Preparatoria Federal (English: Federal Preparatory) is a chain of Mexican high schools (known in Mexico as preparatorias) which offers programs to upgrade the regular degree to a technical-professional level.
 Preparatoria Federal has campuses located in 22 states.

 The PFLC and all PREFECO jointly with all CEB high schools are part of the technical school of the DGB, and are dependent of Secretaría de Educación Pública of Mexico.

 PREFECO

 PREFECO (or Preparatoria Federal por Cooperación English: Cooperation Federal Preparatory) has locations in 22 states.

 Began in the year 1938 as an educational project led by President Lázaro Cárdenas.
 The PREFECO main feature is their support comes from various organizations and federal, state, municipal, and social organizations primarily interested in the educational development of their community.

+Some examples of these institutions are:

+Escuela Preparatoria Federal por Cooperación Melchor Ocampo.

+Escuela Preparatoria Federal por Cooperacion Martires de la reforma.

+Escuela Preparatoria Federal por cooperacion Lazaro cardenas.